simde-utc/portail/documentation/frontend/readme.md

-# Frontend du Portail
+# Portal's Frontend

 ## Installation

-- Installer NodeJS
+- Install NodeJS
-- Installer les dépendances avec `npm install`
+- Install dependencies with `npm install`
-- Compiler avec `npm run dev`
+- Compile with `npm run dev`

 ## Architecture

-Le frontend est développé avec ReactJS, Bootstrap et Semantic UI.
+The frontend is developed with ReactJS, Bootstrap and Semantic UI.
-Tout se trouve dans le dossier `resources/`.
+All is in the folder `resources/`

-Les fichiers React se trouvent dans `resources/react/`.
+The React folders can be found in `resources/react/`.
-React est intégré à Laravel via la vue `resources/view/react.blade.php`.
+React is integrated to Laravel trought the view `resources/view/react.blade.php`.
-Un token de connexion à l'API est géré totalement par Laravel, il suffit alors de faire les appels avec Axios.
+A connection token to the API is totally handled by Laravel.
+You just have to do calls with Axios.
-Pour plus d'information, lire [la documentation relative à React](./react.md).
+For more information, read [the react documentation](./react.md).

-Les fichiers Sass de Bootstrap se trouvent dans le dossier `resources/assets/bootstrap/sass/`.
-Cela permet de pouvoir modifier le thème de Bootstrap facilement avec le fichier `resources/assets/bootstrap/sass/_variables.scss`
+Bootstrap Sass files can be found in the folder `resources/assets/bootstrap/sass/`.
+Bootstrap theme can easily be modified in the file `resources/assets/bootstrap/sass/_variables.scss`.

-Les feuilles de style personnalisées se trouvent dans `resources/assets/sass/`.
+Customized stylesheets can be found `resources/assets/sass/`.
-Elles utilisent les variables de Bootstrap pour rester cohérent et définissent des styles supplémentaires.
+They use Bootstrap variables to stay consistent and they define additional style.

-Semantic UI sera peut être utilisé plus tard pour ses composants React.
+Semantic UI may be used later for its React components.

-Tous les fichiers sont compilés par Laravel Mix, configuré par le fichier `webpack.mix.js`.
+All files are compiled by Laravel Mix, configured by `webpack.mix.js`.

-## Développement
+## Developement

-Pour lancer le serveur de développement BrowserSync :
+To run the developement server BrowserSync:
-- Bien penser à configurer `APP_URL` dans le ficher `.env` avec l'adresse à laquelle tourne Laravel
+- Make sure you've cofigure `APP_URL` in the file `.env` with the Laravel server adress.
-- utiliser `npm run watch`
+- Use `npm run watch`
-- le serveur de développement se lance alors sur le port 3000 (par défaut)
+- The developement server runs on the port 3000 by default.
-- chaque changement dans les fichiers provoque un reload de l'affichage
+- The display is reload at every change in the files.